huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/conda.md

 bash Miniconda3-latest-Linux-x86_64.sh
 ```

+After installation is done, log out and log in again to be able to use your conda setup.

 ### Set up Bioconda and conda-forge channels

 To find packages in Conda you need to configure relevant channels.